lsst-sitcom/sitcomtn-081/index.md

 :target: ./_static/20231129_hp_measured_forces.png
 :::

-Hard point measured forces on 2024.
-01. 04 according to the comment that it was improved, and the 2024.
-04. 10 data after the topple block shock absorber was repaird were chosen for the comparison with 2023.
-11. 29 data.
+Following plot shows hard point measured forces on 2024.
+01. 04 to compare with the data from 2023.
+11. 29, according to the comment on Slack that it was improved

 :::{figure} ./_static/20240104_hp_measured_forces.png
 :name: hard_point_measured_forces_Jan24
 :target: ./_static/20240104_hp_measured_forces.png
 :::

+On 2024.
+04. 04, there was a ticket SUMMIT-8775 of TMA topple block shock absorber repair, but we don't have M1M3 data on TMA after that, yet.

 ## Earthquake Response